AI by Hand ✍️

 Lesser-known players have experimented with MXFP4 in various parts of their pipelines.
 But seeing OpenAI adopt it in gpt-oss tells us this isn’t just a niche trick anymore.

-The idea behind MXFP4 is simple — but it’s not explained well in materials you can find online elsewhere.
+The idea behind MXFP4 is simple, but it’s not explained well in materials you can find online.
 Existing materials are either papers with hard-to-understand equations or articles listing CUDA kernel code.
-And explaining it in a way where you can actually calculate it by hand ✍️ — that’s the hard part.
+Explaining it in a way where you can actually calculate it by hand ✍️ — that’s what we do here.

 Drawings